olvaffe/olv-notes/tools/sudo.md

     - `ALL` commands
   - `env_reset` to reset the environment to minimal
   - `env_keep` to preserve specified environment variables
+  - `timestamp_type` to change how per-user credential is cached
+  - `timestamp_timeout` minutes before sudo asks for password again
 - cmdline
   - `sudo VAR=VAL cmd` to specify additional environment variables
   - `sudo -E` to preserve the environment